dedekharisma/software-quality-assurance-toolkit/README.md

   <li><a href="https://chrome.google.com/webstore/detail/fake-data-a-form-filler-y/gchcfdihakkhjgfmokemfeembfokkajj">Fake Data Filler</a>: Fake Data will help you insert random values in any form field.
 Generate random names, emails, addresses, phone numbers and many more types of data.</li>
   <li><a href="https://chrome.google.com/webstore/detail/exploratory-testing-chrom/khigmghadjljgjpamimgjjmpmlbgmekj">Exploratory Testing</a>: A Chrome extension designed for making web exploratory testing easier.</li>
   <li><a href="https://chrome.google.com/webstore/detail/link-checker/olcpkmmoifipcklgnphbhdhbpfniijmb">Link Checker</a>: This extension runs through links on the current pages and checks whether they work.</li>
-  <li><a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh">WAVE Evaluation Tool</a>: Evaluate web accessibility within your browser.</li>
+  <li><a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh">Web Accessibility Evaluation Tool (WAVE)</a>: Evaluate web accessibility within your browser.</li>
   <li><a href="https://chrome.google.com/webstore/detail/check-my-links/ojkcdipcgfaekbeaelaapakgnjflfglf?hl=en-GB">Check My Links</a>: Check My Links is a link checker that crawls through your webpage and looks for broken links.</li>
   <li><a href="https://chrome.google.com/webstore/detail/lorem-ipsum-generator-def/mcdcbjjoakogbcopinefncmkcamnfkdb?hl=en">Lorem Ipsum Generator (Default Text)</a>: Provides an elegant and quick way to create default text or generate Lorem Ipsum.
 Optimized for quick usage, but it can customized.</li>
   <li><a href="https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en">EditThisCookie</a>: EditThisCookie is a cookie manager.
 You can add, delete, edit, search, protect and block cookies!</li>